 Sushi has to be fresh.
-It is vital for your culinary experience that sushi is consumed as soon as it is done.
+It is vital for anyone’s proper culinary experience that sushi is consumed as soon as it is done.
 The flavors textures and aromas will be lost if not.
 A sushi platter that has been on the table for 30 minutes, will not be the same as if had just come out.
-Reason why supermarket sushi most of the time isn’t the brightest idea.
+The reason why supermarket sushi most of the time isn’t the brightest idea.
 A major point where all food critiques concur is that sushi should never smell fishy.
 A sushi roll that smells fishy should immediately tell you that the seafood used in the elaboration; be it fish, shrimp, crab, lobster, etc was not exactly fresh.
 This not only changes the flavor of the dish but it may even be a health issue.
-A big point to make is were you are eating your sushi.
+A big point to make is where you are eating your sushi.
 In busy restaurants where you are offered big platters of sushi, you will undoubtedly find yourself with soggy rolls of fish that might be too warm from being outside too long or almost frozen fish.
 Spend some money if you can and go to a good Japanese or sushi restaurant where you can get the food directly from the chef.
 You will not regret it and you will start noticing the big difference between mass production and artist value.